 What are the symptoms of Sweet’s syndrome?

-The main symptoms of Sweet’s syndrome are fever and skin lesions that often appear as a sore or painful red or purple rash, but can also cause lots of other symptoms.
+The main symptoms of Sweet’s syndrome are fever and skin lesions that often appear as a sore or painful red or purple rash, but you may experience other symptoms.
+Read more here.

 Can Sweet’s syndrome affect the eyes?

 Yes, Sweet’s syndrome can affect the eyes in up to 72% of patients (Bilgin et al, 2015:54).
 Usually, only one eye will be affected, but it is possible for both eyes to be affected at the same time (Zaouak et al, 2017; Zhuang and Li, 2011).